 Another earthquake baroque church is the metropolitan church in Plaza Burgos – St. Paul Cathedral (aka Vigan Cathedral).
 It was raining when we went there so we just stop for a while to view it inside the tricycle.

-The first and second churches were destroyed by the earthquakes and this is the present one which is completed in 1800.
+The first and second churches were destroyed by previous earthquakes and this is the present one which is completed in 1800.

-You will have the chance to try your skills on pot-making.
+You will have the chance to learn pottery hands-on.
 It’s fun to try!

-The residence of late president Elpidio Quirino and his wife Alicia Syquia is located in Quirino Blvd, a street named after him.
+The residence of late president Elpidio Quirino and his wife Alicia Syquia is located in Quirino Blvd, a street named after their prominent family.
 The mansion was given as a dowry.

 The house has elegant old furnitures, paintings and many rooms.
-The museum guide, who was a history teacher, explained the functions of each rooms.
+Our museum guide, a former history teacher, explained the functions of each rooms.

-It was said that there were separate spaces to entertain affluent guests and ordinary visitors suggesting discrimination during those times.
+It was said that there are separate spaces to entertain affluent guests and ordinary visitors suggesting discrimination during those times.
 There is a peek hole to see if the guest is worthy to be received in the main sala.
-Also, it has different bells in the kitchen rooms to call their househelps and also has secret doors designed for escape during the upheavals.
+Also, it has different bells in the kitchen rooms to call their househelps and has secret doors designed for escape during upheavals.

 The museum houses the memorabilia of Cong.
 Floro Crisologo.
-Inside is his office with a library.
+Inside this old law office is a library that now showcases old books and historical artifacts.
 There’s no entrance fee but you may give a donation for its maintenance.

-In the evening, we went to Cafe Leona for dinner.
-Ordered vegetarian pizza rolls–the most delicious pizza rolls I’ve tasted to date.
+In the evening, we went to Cafe Leona for dinner and devoured vegetarian pizza rolls–the most delicious pizza rolls I’ve tasted to date.

 The cafe was named after Ilocano poetess and playwright Leona Florentino hailed as the Mother of Philippine Literature and the building was her ancestral home.